 - Easy-To-Use piston filling mechanism

-The Pelikan M805 Ocean Swirl is available at GouletPens.com for $520 in a variety of nib sizes.
+The Pelikan M805 is available at GouletPens.com, starting at $620 in a variety of nib sizes.

 Colin here, Community Coordinator for Twitter and YouTube, ready to convince you of the great Visconti Homo Sapiens!
 A grail pen for many, the Homo Sapiens certainly talks the talk.
 I mean, it’s made out of lava, what else do you need?
 There’s a lot to take in when it comes to making that big fountain pen purchase and I think the Homo Sapiens stacks up pretty well and checks a lot of the boxes.
 Unique material, smooth and soft nib, and a massive ink capacity; you won’t go wrong with this one.